← Back to Blog

 The Damage: All of the above, compounded.
 When you're too busy to track, you're too busy to bill, and the money disappears.

-🚨 The Compound Effect Tracking systems that work without effort are the only ones that survive contact with a busy job site.
+The Fix: Tracking systems that work without effort.
 If it takes your foreman more than 30 seconds at end of day, it won't happen.

 That's a new truck.
 Or a year's salary for a helper.
 Or money in your retirement account instead of your customer's pocket.